 Valle Verzasca.
 Scenic valley in the Locarno district of the Canton of Ticino, in the south of Switzerland.
 Perfect for one day trip.

 Bachalpsee.
 A high altitude (over 2,200 m high) tiny, scenic mountain lake, popular for hiking.
-Located south east from Interlaken.
+Located southeast of Interlaken.

 Matterhorn.
-One of the highest mountains in Alps and in Europe (4,478m).
-Located between Switzerland and Italy and immortalized on the design of famous chocolate bar Toblerone.
+One of the highest mountains in the Alps and in Europe (4,478m).
+Located between Switzerland and Italy and is immortalized in the design of the famous chocolate bar Toblerone.

 We will add more recommendations in the future about what to see in Switzerland, so stay tuned!